aviaryan/twitter-2-steem/README.md

 - [x] Integrate with IFTTT
 - [x] Use Twitter API to fetch tweet
+- [ ] Handle RTs and media uploads
 - [ ] Have Twitch video link in STEEM post